History of Stacey Abrams in Timeline

 2011: Stopped Tax Increase

-Between 2012 and 2018, Kemp's office cancelled over 1.4 million voter registrations.
+Between 2012 and 2018, Kemp's office canceled over 1.4 million voter registrations.

 2012: John F. Kennedy New Frontier Award

-2013: Representative for House District 89
+2013: Represented House District 89

-2014: Gabrielle Giffords Rising Star Award
+2014: Recipient of the Gabrielle Giffords Rising Star Award

 In 2014, EMILY's List recognized Abrams as the inaugural recipient of the Gabrielle Giffords Rising Star Award.
+She was also named 11th most influential African American aged 25 to 45 by The Root.

-2014: Public Official of the Year
+2014: Named Public Official of the Year by Governing Magazine

 In 2014, Governing Magazine named Abrams a Public Official of the Year.

-2015: Deferred Taxes
+2015: Deferred 2015 taxes

-2016: Deferred Taxes
+2016: Deferred 2016 taxes

-July 2017: Voter Registration Cancellations
+July 2017: Voter Registrations Canceled

 August 25, 2017: Resigned from General Assembly

-On August 25, 2017, Stacey Abrams resigned from the General Assembly to focus on her gubernatorial campaign.
+On August 25, 2017, Stacey Abrams resigned from the Georgia General Assembly to focus on her gubernatorial campaign.

 2017: Voter Registration Purge

-In April 2018, Abrams revealed she owed $54,000 in federal back taxes and $174,000 in debt in an op-ed for Fortune.
+In April 2018, Abrams wrote an op-ed revealing that she owed $54,000 in federal back taxes and held $174,000 in debt.

 April 2018: Publication of "Minority Leader"